youknowone/UI7Kit/README.md

     pod update
     open UI7Kit.xcworkspace # You should open xcwordspace

-If you have problem with missing methods, 'pod update' usually solves it.
+If you have any problems with missing methods, `pod update` usually solves the problem.

 How to install to my project